subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 ## Abstract

 Modern generative artificial neural networks such as LLMs show signs of human like intelligence.
 Can their operation be tied back to principles of physics, in particular thermodynamics?
-If so, it will provide a palusible picture of how the brain works, since it too presumably functions using natural laws.
+If so, it will provide a plausible picture of how the brain works, since it too presumably functions using natural laws.
 In this article we will show that Energy Based Models (EBMs) can be made to function as generative models, which brings us one step closer in this quest.

 When I started writing this series of articles, the initial system that I described was the Ising model for magnetism, and how